-Following from our home network upgrade in August 2017 we have been trying to find a way to add global adblocking for the computers, tablets and phones connected to our network and to run additional software.
+Following our home network upgrade in August 2017 we have been trying to find a way to add global adblocking for the computers, tablets and phones connected to our network and to run additional software.

-We had tried using Pi-hole® software on the Asus Tinker Board but it wasn’t very stable on the Tinker Board and the board was also struggling to run the Partkeepr inventory manager software we use to keep track of our components.
+We had tried using Pi-hole® software on the Asus Tinker Board but it wasn’t very stable on the Tinker Board and the board was also struggling to run the Partkeepr inventory management software we use to keep track of our components.

-We looked at several small form factor PC boards and decided on the Gigabyte EL-20 3700 ultra-small form factor PC which has a quad core Intel N3710 processor, 8GB ram, dual Gigabit LAN and built in 32Gb eMMC storage.
+We looked at several small form factor PC boards and decided on the Gigabyte EL-20 3700 ultra-small form factor PC which has a quad-core Intel N3710 processor, 8GB ram, dual Gigabit LAN and built-in 32Gb eMMC storage.

 - Intel Pentium processor N3710